 Which of these options is right for you?
 A careful evaluation of all the teeth and gums, bone available for implants and the bite forces in your mouth is necessary to determine what is best for you.
 Many times there will be more than one acceptable option.
 I encourage patients to consider their options and invest in the best option that is affordable for them.
 Replacing teeth is an investment that you can enjoy every day for many years.

 Find Out More

-If you’re missing one or more teeth, contact Dr. Laurie Hanschu in Carmichael, CA. Our dental team will help you find the right option to complete your smile.
+If you’re missing one or more teeth, contact Dr. Stefanie Shore in Sacramento.
+Our dental team will help you find the right option to complete your smile.